 • Chicken breasts: The main ingredient of this easy chicken piccata are quick-cooking boneless, skinless chicken breasts cut into cutlets, a/k/a thinly cut “scaloppine.”
 They cook quickly and evenly without needing to be pounded.
 To cut down on prep time you can buy prepared chicken cutlets at the grocery store — just check the thickness, since store-bought cutlets vary and anything over half an inch won’t cook through quickly.
 You can do this yourself — my tutorial shows exactly how to butterfly a chicken breast into cutlets.

-• White wine: To add another layer of tangy acidity to the piccata sauce recipe along with fresh lemon juice, I use white wine to deglaze the pan after pan-frying the floured chicken breasts.
+• White wine: To add another layer of acidity to the piccata sauce recipe along with fresh lemon juice, I use white wine to deglaze the pan after pan-frying the floured chicken breasts.
 Choose a dry wine you enjoy sipping, such as pinot grigio or sauvignon blanc.
 If you don’t cook with wine, substitute the ¼ cup with extra chicken broth plus a small splash of white wine vinegar.
 The sauce will be slightly less complex but still very good.

 • Capers: For the best-tasting lemon caper chicken, I like to use capers packed in vinegar brine, making sure they’re rinsed and drained well.
 Don’t skip the rinsing step — I learned this the hard way!
 Straight from the jar, brine-packed capers are sharp enough to make the whole sauce taste sour and one-note, completely overwhelming the lemon-butter balance.
-A 30-second rinse under cold water is all it takes.
+A 15-second rinse under cold water is all it takes.

-How to make lemon piccata sauce
+How to make chicken piccata — and get the sauce right

 Chicken breasts in a pan surrounded by lemon butter sauce, capers, and chopped parsley.